Skip to content

 Unbounded Gas Usage After Message Acceptance

-After you accept the gas, the contract can use as much gas as it wants.
-This is done to allow the contract to carry out any kind of processing.
-You should always test the gas usage of your contracts and verify that everything is working as intended, and avoid possible vulnerabilities that could drain the contract balance.
+After accepting a message, the contract can use as much gas as it wants.
+This is allowed to let the contract carry out any kind of processing.
+You should always test the gas usage of your contracts, verify everything is working as intended, and avoid possible vulnerabilities that could drain the contract balance.

 No Context Available

 When processing an external message, the context and sender functions are not available.
 This is because there is no context available for external messages.
-This means that you can't use the context and sender functions in external messages.
-You need to carefully test your contract to make sure that it doesn't use the context and sender functions.
+Therefore, you cannot use the context and sender functions in external messages.
+You need to carefully test your contract to ensure that it does not use the context and sender functions.

 Enable External Messages Support

-To enable external messages support, please enable it in the project configuration file:
+To enable external message support, please enable it in the project configuration file:

 {